7 Reasons My Six-Figure Jobs Newsletter Stands Out From All the Rest

 In the cases where the job is not remote, I note it at the end of the listing like this:

-All Full-Time Journalism & Communications Jobs Pay a Minimum of $100,000 Per Year
+4. All Full-Time Journalism & Communications Jobs Pay a Minimum of Six-Figures ($100,000) Per Year OR MORE

 Yes.
 Really.
 I work hard to find these jobs for paid subscribers and include them in each weekly newsletter.
-After all, we’re skilled, talented, and highly-experienced professionals.
+After all, we’re skilled, talented, and highly-experienced professionals and we should be paid professional, living-wage salaries.

-I Have Been Working in Journalism & Communications For More Than 10 Years & Provide Insights You Won’t Find Anywhere Else
+5. I Have Been Working in Journalism & Communications For More Than 15 Years & Provide Insights You Won’t Find Anywhere Else

 Want to know what an office environment is really like?
 I’ve got you.
 I have worked in many places with many talented (and, sadly, horribly untalented) people.
 This newsletter is for you if you want the inside scoop on many major media outlets.
 I pull no punches (and you can always email me for more details if you have questions about my “Editor’s Notes.”)